Darklord20105/remote-job/goal.md

 - search criteria can be stacked but no duplicate... ok
 - fix search bar, dropdown  and remove un-neccessary imports ... ok

 # has sort dropdown only on the same level as search ..
-Pending
+100%
-- sort has couple of options
+- sort has couple of options  ... ok
-- when you click on an option trigger sort criteria to re-arrange items as requested
+- when you click on an option trigger sort criteria to re-arrange items as requested ... ok

 2 - criteria bar
 # clear Bar ..
 100%